ryan-a-baker/educates-tbs/workshop/content/exercises/02-tbs-create-image.md

 ![Tanzu Build Service](images/tanzu-build-service.png)

 Let's see how this works.
 With Tanzu Build Service, we will create an **image**.
 This is a mapping of Cody's source repo (or the application artifact produced by Cody's CI pipeline) to a container image in our Docker registry.
-Remember that the artifact Cody does not have to contain a dockerfile.
+Remember that the artifact Cody does not have to contain a dockerfile, does does Alana have to produce one.
 The Tanzu build service will analyze the source code against the available build packs, and build the layers of the image using years of community best practice standards from the build packs that match Cody's source code.

 When you create an image with TBS, you have a few options on where the source code can be referenced: